-What is not in Valencia, is not of category.
-And if we talk about dance, the ballet companies that have passed through the Palau de les Arts Reina Sofía, the Teatro Principal or great figures of dance as Nacho Duato prove it.
-And now the arrival of Ballet of Lights in Valencia, the show that unites the most classical ballet and the most luminous staging to give rise to the inevitable: a fairytale evening.
+If it’s not in Valencia, it’s not top-notch.
+And when it comes to dance, the ballet companies that have performed at the Palau de les Arts Reina Sofía, the Teatro Principal, and great figures of dance such as Nacho Duato prove it.
+And now, adding to all this is the arrival of Ballet of Lights in Valencia, the show that combines the most classical ballet with the most luminous staging to create the inevitable: a fairytale evening.

 What is Ballet of Lights?

-If you’re thinking of a classical ballet show, yes… but no. Or, at least, not just that.
-Ballet of Lights is a live dance show where timeless tales like Sleeping Beauty or Cinderella are danced among pirouettes and pliés.
-And they do it in the most luminous way thanks to the dancers’ costumes, which are covered with countless points of light, filling the stage with pure (real and metaphorical) brightness.
+If you’re thinking of a classical ballet performance, yes… but no. Or, at least, not only that.
+Ballet of Lights is a live dance performance where timeless tales such as Sleeping Beauty and Cinderella are danced between pirouettes and pliés.
+And they do so in the most luminous way thanks to the dancers’ costumes, which are covered with countless points of light, filling the stage with pure brilliance (both real and metaphorical).

-Ballet of Lights arrives in Valencia with a production that aims to make us fall in love with a luminous staging, impeccable dance and unforgettable stories.
-Something that we will be able to experience on selected dates at the emblematic Teatre La Plazeta, accessible to wheelchair users and whose doors will open 30 minutes before the start of the show.
+Ballet of Lights comes to Valencia with a production that aims to make us fall in love with its luminous staging, impeccable dancing, and unforgettable stories.
+We can experience it on selected dates at the iconic Teatre La Plazeta, which is wheelchair accessible and opens its doors 30 minutes before the start of the show.